spgroup/groundhog/README.md

 ### Forge Search

 * **GitHub**:
-Epona uses the [GitHub API v3] to search for repositories on GitHub
+Groundhog uses the [GitHub API v3] to search for repositories on GitHub

 * **Google Code**:
 to be written